15

 Saturday, August 18, 2012 2:22 PM By crosswaysnet , In

-Without waiting a beat the voice blared out at her – “Have you seen yet??
+Without waiting a beat the voice blared at her – “Have you seen yet??
 Have you heard??
 I can’t login for another hour!!
 Finalists ONLY until 8am.
 WHAT’s HAPPENING???”

 The Shot